Celebrate the Easter bunny, chocolate, eggs, Jesus, and all things Easter-related using these fun Easter writing prompts for students.

 Easter Writing Prompts

-Even reluctant writers enjoy responding to these creative Easter writing prompts.
+Even reluctant writers enjoy responding to these creative writing prompts about Easter.

 1. Write a story that centers around the following words and phrases: flowers, pastel colors, Easter, dyed eggs, chocolate bunny